 ETL tools have been serving the Data Warehouse needs but the changing nature of the data forced organizations to shift to Hadoop.
 ETL in Hadoop is a cost-effective and scalable solution.

-The ELT in Hadoop separates the loading nad transformation tasks into independent blocks making the project management easier whereas ETL in Hadoop loads the important data, as identified at design time.
+The ELT in Hadoop separates the loading and transformation tasks into independent blocks making project management easier whereas ETL in Hadoop loads the important data, as identified at design time.

 This article contains lessons on how to set up an ETL in Hadoop.
-You learned about ETL and Hadoop in detail.
-A brief overview of how to set up an ETL in Hadoop was summarized into five key points.
+You learned about what is ETL in Hadoop in detail.

 Although Hadoop is a useful big data storage and processing platform, it can also be limiting as the storage is cheap, but the processing is expensive.
 You cannot complete a job in sub-seconds as it takes a longer time.
 It is also not a transactional system as source data does not change, so you have to keep importing it over and over again.
 However, setting up in-house ETL in Hadoop demands technical proficiency.
 Furthermore, you will have to build an in-house solution from scratch if you wish to transfer your data from any source to Hadoop or another Data Warehouse for analysis.